 A subledger is a record containing all of the details of a transaction, and rolls up to the general ledger at the portfolio level, which ultimately contributes to the quarterly or annual financial statements.

 Traditionally companies maintain subledgers for accounts payable, payroll, inventory, fixed assets and accounts receivable – but formal lease accounting subledgers have not been the norm.
 However, the new ASC 842 and IFRS 16 lease accounting standards require leases to be accounted for at the asset level.
-As part of compliance efforts, companies need to consider utilizing lease accounting subledgers to track what happens to the lease in its entirety, and each individual asset on the lease.
+As part of compliance efforts, companies need to consider utilizing lease accounting subledgers to track what happens to the lease in its entirety, and in some cases, each individual asset on the lease.
 The list of details associated with a lease can include more than 50 data points.
 For example, a subledger entry on a lease may include details such as the lease origination date, expense recognition, principal reduction, depreciation and allocations, just to name a few.

 Criteria for lease accounting software